fw-dev/useful_dashboard_info/README.md

 # Changelog

+09-Dec-2020 (v47rc4)
+- ensure that prometheus does not keep older label names around for the application query - the human verion of this is really: just count the app versions that are current, do not count "old" app versions that no longer apply.

 26-Nov-2020 (v47)
 - greatly improved unit test coverage on fwrest.py
 - queries the fw server to decide which URLs should be used to fetch data - this is important beginning